Cooking with Mamma C

 This No-Boil Apple Pie Moonshine recipe is so easy!
 You'll love this delicious moonshine with Everclear.
 Just pour five ingredients into a pitcher, stir and let it sit overnight!
 Plus, I'm sharing how to make apple pie moonshine as strong or diluted as you like.

-filled mason jar and glass mug, apples
+mason jar and glass mug of apple pie moonshine, apples

 This is our favorite Papa C drinks recipe of all time.
 My hubby's homemade apple pie moonshine will warm you up, make you popular -- and probably clear your sinuses too, if you make his 78-proof version.